TriticeaeToolbox/PHG/scripts/README.md

-create-refIntervalsFromGVCF.php - create reference intervals from gVCF file and write to bed file
+createRefIntervalsFromGVCF.php - create reference intervals from gVCF file and write to bed file

 create-refIntervalsFromGFF.php - ceate reference intervals from Ensembl Plant GFF file and write to bed file